cgraamans/eurobot/README.md

 npm i -g typescript pm2
 ```

+Must be in posession of:
+- MySQL installed with the database imported from `./sql/init.sql`
+- Google calendar json export
+- Reddit API keys
+- Twitter API keys
+- Mastodon token
+- Telegram token

 ### Build
 ```bash
 npm run build
 ```

-Note: can run on a raspberry pi but can't be built on one
+Note: can run on a raspberry pi but can't be built on on

 ### Watch
 ```bash